DKFZ-ODCF/bioinformatic-reproducibility-course/README.md

 A short presentation and course given for a group of molecular biotechnology master students in Heidelberg, Germany.

+Have a look at https://dkfz-odcf.github.io/conda-course/ to see the presentation.

 ## Build Instructions